Side effects of chemotherapy

 You may have no problems with your appetite during treatment, or you may not feel like eating at all.
 Changes to your appetite can be because of your treatment, your cancer or just because of the whole experience of having cancer and being treated for it.

 Your sense of taste may change.
-This change can last for the duration of chemotherapy but will then return to normal once chemotherapy stops.
+This change can last while you are being treated with chemotherapy and return to normal once chemotherapy stops.

 What can you do?